 Five Decades of conflict in Colombia

-Unfortunately, the heavy presence of mines and ERW remain a significant obstacle to creating a lasting peace.
+The heavy presence of mines, explosive remnants of war (ERW) and improvised explosive devices (IEDs) remains a significant obstacle to creating a lasting peace.
 Mines have been laid by the various conflict actors along paths used by pursuant and retreating forces, around camps and bases, or to protect illicit cultivations of coca plants.

-DDG in Colombia
+DDG Colombia Response

 In 2011, DRC established its first office in Colombia through the Danish Demining Group (DDG), a specialist unit within DRC which aims to protect communities by reducing weapons-related risks, and through efforts to reduce armed violence.
 DDG focused primarily on capacity-building programming with the Ministry of Post-Conflict (now the High Council for Post-Conflict, Human Rights, and Security) in Bogota.